 - Tar shampoos, lotions/creams, and oils (also thought to reduce inflammation)

-- Tazarotene (or Tazorac), a retinoid, or derivative of vitamin A, that helps regulate skin cell turnover
+- Tazarotene (Tazorac, a retinoid or vitamin A derivative) and calciprotriene (Donovex, a vitamin D derivative) ), that helps regulate skin cell turnover

 - Calcineurin inhibitors (most often used in skinfolds to treat plaques)